Dikwillem

 Dikwillem (Afrikaans) or Dicker Wilhelm (German), also known as Garub-Berg or Garubberg, is a mountain in Namibia.
 With an elevation of 1496 meters and lying within the Namib desert, the mountain is visible from a great distance from all directions.
 It is about 15 kilometers north of the B4 road and about 80 kilometers east of Lüderitz.

-The harsh environment and barren plains around Garub became the habitat of the desert horses of the Namib - descendants from German cavalry horses and adapted to the conditions and dry climate of the desert.
+The harsh environment and barren plains around Garub became the habitat of the desert horses of the Namib – descendants from German cavalry horses who adapted to the conditions and dry climate of the desert.

 During the time of German colonial empire a heliographic station was operated by the German Schutztruppe on top of Dikwillem.